orientechnologies/orientdb-docs/ee/Backup-Management.md

   keywords: ["Studio", "backup", "enterprise"]
 ---

+> Only users with grant `server.backup` can see this section

 # _Backup Management_ Panel

 Studio 2.2 Enterprise Edition includes a **Backup Manager** that allows you to schedule and perform your backups and easily execute and manage restores you may need.